alvarobartt/investpy/README.md

 * Full company name for equities add
 * Company Profile retrieval returned value is a dict with the source and the description
 * Internal fixes to improve its ease of adaptability
-* Python 2.7 unidecode error fix (warning Python 2.7 will be deprecated in 2020)
+* Temporarily removed Python 2.7 support due to its warning of deprecation in January 1st of 2020

 ## Additional Information